 5 Spot Instances * 7 hrs * $0.05 = $1.75

 Cost Savings: ~44%

 Grids are a form of distributed computing that enables a user to leverage multiple instances to perform parallel computations.
-Customers, like Numerate, Scribd, and University of Barcelona/University of Melbourne, use Grid Computing with Spot Instances because this type of architecture can take advantage of Spot Instance’s built-in elasticity and low prices to get work done faster at a more cost-effective price.
+Customers, like Numerate and Scribd, use Grid Computing with Spot Instances because this type of architecture can take advantage of Spot Instance’s built-in elasticity and low prices to get work done faster at a more cost-effective price.

 To get started, a user will break down their work into discrete units called jobs, and then submit that work to a “master node”.
 These jobs will be queued up, and a process called a “scheduler” will distribute that work out to other instances in the grid, called “worker nodes”.
 Once the result is computed by the worker node, the master node is notified, and the worker node can take the next operation from the queue.
 If the job fails or the instance is interrupted, the job will automatically be re-queued by the scheduler process.

 As you work to architect your application, it is important to choose the appropriate amount of work to be included in your job.
 We recommend breaking your jobs down into a logical grouping based on the time it would take to process.
 Typically, you will want to create a workload size less than an hour, so that if you have to re-process the workload it doesn’t cost you additional money (you don’t pay for the hour if we interrupt your instance).